One of the most recently appreciated and widely-used story structures is the Dan Harmon Story Circle.

 That is, essentially, the Story Circle.
 It is easy to incorporate into your storytelling process as well.

-That said, we highly recommend Plottr as the perfect software to help you track and outline your story according to the Story Circle or any other number of story structures.
+That said, I highly recommend Plottr as the perfect software to help you track and outline your story according to the Story Circle or any other number of story structures.
 It easily walks you through your outline, with pre-built templates to help you along.

 I love it because it works very similar to using notecards on a wall, and it is very easy to switch things around and mix things up.